opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 ;data1_hostname=farajaland-staging
 ```

-3. Using a strong password generator, create a master mongo password and encrypt_passphrase along with an elasticsearch superuser password in order to prepare these required parameters:
+3. Using a strong password generator, such as [1Password](https://1password.com/) you should create and **safely store** a master mongo password and encrypt_passphrase along with an elasticsearch superuser password in order to prepare these required parameters.
+If you want to make use of the provided automated Github Actions for automated continuous deployment from your Git repo, you will need to set the same details as Github Action Secrets, so make sure that you save them for future use:

 **Required parameters:**